This piece was inspired by #housingday, which aims to celebrate the positive impact of social housing on thousands of people across the UK.

 - It is important to seek independent legal and financial advice where necessary.
 Committing to a contract for your housing is a big decision and it’s important to be fully informed.

-- Care and support is regulated by the Care Quality Commission www.cqc.org.uk.
+- Care and support are regulated by the Care Quality Commission www.cqc.org.uk.

 Mark McGoogan MRICS is an independent consultant and chartered surveyor.
 He has over 20 years’ experience successfully navigating the housing systems in the public, private and independent sectors.